akiyamn/the-grand-manual/linux.md

 ### Default page size for printing

-Enter the name of the page size you want in the file `/etc/pagesize`.
+Enter the name of the page size you want in the file `/etc/papersize`.

-For a list of page sizes and other info view `man pagesize`.
+For a list of page sizes and other info view `man papersize`.

 ## Server